-The daughter of Shingen Harada, Mariko is the sister of Silver Samurai, and cousin to Sunfire and Sunpyre.
+The daughter Shingen Harada, one of the the noblest, richest , most powerful families in Japan.
+Besides, Mariko was the sister of Silver Samurai, and cousin to Sunfire and Sunpyre.
 Mariko was the head of a Yakuza family, a position she had inherited from her father when he died.
 Under her leadership, she tried to change the clan into one of peace instead of murderers.

 Mariko Yashida was created by Chris Claremont and John Byrne and first appeared in The X-Men #118 (1979).
 An alternate reality version of Mariko from Earth-2109 first appeared in Exiles Issue 2 (2001) and joined the Exiles.

 While trying to get home from the Savage Lands, the X-Men wind up in Japan.
 While there they stay at Mariko's cousin, Sunfire.
 Wolverine sees Mariko in the garden of the estate and introduces himself to her.
 Wolverine is instantly attracted to her.
 Before leaving Japan, Wolverine says goodbye to Mariko and reveals to her that his name is Logan.
 Later while in New York, Wolverine spots her at her families New York embassy.
 There they begin a romantic relationship.